Vitamin B6: Diagnosis

 The assessment of vitamin B6 status is essential, as the clinical signs and symptoms in less severe cases are not specific.
 The three biochemical tests most widely used are plasma PLP concentrations, the activation coefficient for the erythrocyte enzyme aspartate aminotransferase, and the urinary excretion of vitamin B6 degradation products, specifically urinary PA.
 Of these, plasma PLP is probably the best single measure, because it reflects tissue stores.
 Plasma PLP of less than 10 nmol/L is indicative of vitamin B6 deficiency.
 A PLP concentration greater than 20 nmol/L has been chosen as a level of adequacy for establishing Estimated Average Requirements and Recommended Daily Allowances in the USA.
 Urinary PA is also an indicator of vitamin B6 deficiency; levels of less than 3.0 mmol/day is suggestive of vitamin B6 deficiency.
 Other methods of measurement, including UV spectrometric, spectrofluorimetric, mass spectrometric, thin-layer and high-performance liquid chromatographic, electrophoretic, electrochemical, and enzymatic, have been developed.

 The classic clinical symptoms for vitamin B6 deficiency are rare, even in developing countries.
 A handful of cases were seen between 1952 and 1953, particularly in the United States, having occurred in a small percentage of infants who were fed a formula lacking in pyridoxine.

 Causes

 A deficiency of vitamin B6 alone is relatively uncommon and often occurs in association with other vitamins of the B complex.
 Evidence exists for decreased levels of vitamin B6 in women with type 1 diabetes and in patients with systemic inflammation, liver disease, rheumatoid arthritis, and those infected with HIV.
 Use of oral contraceptives and treatment with certain anticonvulsants, isoniazid, cycloserine, penicillamine, and hydrocortisone negatively impact vitamin B6 status.
 Hemodialysis reduces vitamin B6 plasma levels.
+Overconsumption of Ginkgo biloba seeds can also deplete vitamin B6.